Hackers breach HealthCare.gov system, get data on 75,000

-WASHINGTON (AP) — Officials say a government computer system that interacts with HealthCare.gov was hacked earlier this month, compromising the sensitive personal data of some 75,000 people.
-The breached system was shut down and technicians are working to restore it before sign-up season starts Nov.
-1.
+WASHINGTON (AP) — A government computer system that interacts with HealthCare.gov was hacked earlier this month, compromising the sensitive personal data of some 75,000 people, officials said Friday.

-The Centers for Medicare and Medicaid Services made the announcement late Friday afternoon, a time slot agencies often use to release unfavorable developments.
+The Centers for Medicare and Medicaid Services made the announcement late in the afternoon ahead of a weekend, a time slot agencies often use to release unfavorable developments.

-Officials said the hacked system is used by insurance agents and brokers to directly enroll customers for subsidized health insurance under the Affordable Care Act.
-All other sign-up systems are working.
+Officials said the hacked system was shut down and technicians are working to restore it before sign-up season starts Nov.
+1 for health care coverage under the Affordable Care Act.

+About 10 million people currently have private coverage under former President Barack Obama’s health care law.

 Most Read Business Stories